VaishDeshpande234/Data-Portfolio/README.md

 ### About Me

 I am a results-oriented data scientist with a strong academic background and practical experience in data analysis and engineering.
-I am proficient in Python, R, SQL, and have hands-on experience in machine learning and deep learning frameworks such as PyTorch and TensorFlow.
+I am proficient in Python, SQL, and have hands-on experience in machine learning and deep learning frameworks such as PyTorch and TensorFlow.
 My goal is to leverage data-driven insights to tackle complex challenges and drive strategic decision-making.

 Below are details of the projects I've worked on: